Alliterative verse

-Common Germanic origins and features
+Common Germanic origins

 The poetic forms found in the various Germanic languages are not identical, but there is still sufficient similarity to make it clear that they are closely related traditions, stemming from a common Germanic source.
 Knowledge about that common tradition, however, is based almost entirely on inference from later poetry.

+Originally all alliterative poetry was composed and transmitted orally, and much went unrecorded.
+The degree to which writing may have altered this oral art form remains much in dispute.
+Nevertheless, there is a broad consensus among scholars that the written verse retains many (and some would argue almost all) of the features of the spoken language.

-One statement we have about the nature of alliterative verse from a practising alliterative poet is that of Snorri Sturluson in the Prose Edda.
+One statement we have about the nature of alliterative verse from a practicing alliterative poet is that of Snorri Sturluson in the Prose Edda.
 He describes metrical patterns and poetic devices used by skaldic poets around the year 1200.
 Snorri's description has served as the starting point for scholars to reconstruct alliterative meters beyond those of Old Norse.
-There have been many different metrical theories proposed, all of them attended with controversy.
-Looked at broadly, however, certain basic features are common from the earliest to the latest poetry.

 Alliterative verse has been found in some of the earliest monuments of Germanic literature.
 The Golden Horns of Gallehus, discovered in Denmark and likely dating to the 4th century, bear this Runic inscription in Proto-Norse: